 Biesta contrasts a grown-up approach to being in and with the world to engagements with the world that are premised on imposing one’s will and desires upon the world (which risks “world destruction”), or conversely, withdrawing entirely from the world because we find it too complex and difficult (which risks self-destruction).
-Through a grown-up way of being, we can face the world in all of its complexity, and see and sense ourselves as part of it, without projecting our desires onto the world or treating it as an extension of the individual self.
-Through growing up we might develop the stamina, as well as the intellectual, affective, and relational capacities, to live outside of a system that we have been socialized to desire, but which has always been destructive, and which is no longer sustainable.
-Like the mycelium that works as an underground network to feed the mushrooms that pop up above ground, only once we have reactivated and recalibrated these capacities can we reimagine healthier possibilities for the economic, political, and ecological organization of collective life on a shared planet (Authors, 2018).
+Through a grown-up way of being, we can face the world in all of its complexity, plurality and indeterminacy, and see and sense ourselves as part of it, without projecting our human desires onto the world or treating it as an extension of the individual self.
+Through growing up we might develop the stamina, as well as the intellectual, affective, and relational dispositions, to live outside of a system that we have been socialized to desire, but which has always been destructive, and which is no longer sustainable.
+Like the mycelium that works as an underground network to feed the mushrooms that pop up above ground, only once we have reactivated and recalibrated these affective and relational dispositions can we reimagine healthier possibilities for the economic, political, and ecological organization of collective life on a shared planet (Authors, 2018).

+Within the house of modernity, many movements that address oppression have mobilized the notion of desire as a benevolent force against historical repressive forces.
+Many have fiercely fought for liberation through arguments based on the proliferation of human desires as a dialectical response to the suppression of perceived entitlements in the fulfilment of the promises issued by the house itself.
+Although we do not want to diminish the importance of these strategies in terms of harm reduction within the house, the positive connotation of desires and the proliferation of desires within the house fails to address the ways in which the house allocates harmful desires through the very promises it projects.
+In this sense, transgressive strategies that emphasize the expansions of the same promises and entitlements often reproduce the violence and unsustainability required for the house to exist.
+This is a very difficult topic for people involved in these movements akin to remembering that we are stuck in the space between a rock and hard place, also because any critique of strategies of liberation or inclusion can be easily weaponized against those who are vulnerable, which exacerbates systemic violence – we address this conundrum somewhere else (Authors, 2020).

+Scholars informed by Western psychoanalysis and Eastern cultural traditions have also drawn attention directly or indirectly to this problematic pattern in different contexts (refs – Ahmed; Shotwell; Kapoor; our paper about Spivak and Deleuze; negative education paper).
+Gayatri Spivak, for example, illustrates how harmful desires are at work in liberal attempts of “righting wrongs” (Spivak, 2004).
+She proposes that education should be an “uncoercive rearrangement of desires” (2004, p.) geared towards “an ethical imperative towards the other, before will” (Spivak, 2004, p.).
+We interpret Spivak’s assertion as the need to interrupt the satisfaction we seek or gain from harmful desires (e.g. desires for consumption, mobility, security, certainty, protagonism, purity, status, validation, etc., at the expense of other bodies and the planet).
+We also extend the interpretation of her reference to the imperative towards “others” to include other-than-human beings.